 Dip bulkhead gatewell slots to remove fish prior to installing bulkhead for dewatering bulkhead slot.

 2.3.2.2.
 STS, VBS, and Head Gates.
+In 2019, install screens by March 1 in at least the first three operational units in the priority order (Table LMN-5).
+Additional units may be screened prior to April 1 if maintenance schedules allow.

 Operate STSs in cycle mode when average fork length of sub-yearling Chinook or sockeye is greater than 120 mm.